Welcome to K-State Men's Page

-If you or someone close to you has experienced this traumatic event, you are welcome to come to the Women's Center (206 Holton Hall) or call us at 532-6444 for information about reporting or counseling options.
+If you or someone close to you has experienced this traumatic event, you are welcome to come to the Center for Advocacy, Response, and Education (206 Holton Hall) or call us at 532-6444 for information about reporting or counseling options.

-The Women's Center Staff presents on many topics related to Sexual Violence and Safety including:
+The Center for Advocacy, Response, and Education Staff presents on many topics related to Sexual Violence and Safety including:

 - Self-discovery—empowerment, shedding baggage, inner calm;